skymindglobal/cs-serve-examples/Face Detection/models/README.md

 Inputs | input
 Outputs | boxes, scores

-You can check the model properties in https://netron.app/, drag and drop the model to the application!
+:heavy_check_mark: You can check the model properties in https://netron.app/, drag and drop the model to the application!